 If you pass away and leave debt in your name, your spouse, children, or other family members will be responsible for paying it back.
 Combined with the grief of losing someone they love, having a heavy financial burden to shoulder is even more painful.
 The proceeds from a life insurance policy can be used to pay off any debts you leave behind.

 Funerals are expensive, and according to the insurance company Royal London, the average funeral cost to your loved ones would be £3,757.
 This expense can be stressful on loved ones, so even a small policy is an investment in making sure your family does not have to worry about costs on top of everything else.

 Employer Policies Are Not Enough

-Many employers offer a “death-in-service” benefit, which is equal to approximately four times your yearly salary.
+Many employers offer a “death-in-service” benefit, as company life insurance, which is equal to approximately four times your yearly salary.
 Whilst this amount will help your family to bear the financial burden of final expenses, it will not go very far if you have student loans, a mortgage, or other debt.
 Taking out a separate policy for extra coverage is a wise move, especially if you have debts or other considerations.